Dr Lydia Medland

 My work is currently supported by a Postdoctoral Fellowship Award from the British Academy.

 In my current research project, I explore the social dimensions of the food systems that supply the city of Bristol.
 This project is titled: Working for ‘five a day’: risk and resilience in the changing food system.
-The first stage of research is a survey open to growers and workers in edible horticulture.
-This research project will later involve qualitative research in five sites of production that supply Bristol and the UK, four are in the UK, one is in Spain.
+The first stage of research was a survey open to growers and workers in edible horticulture.
+This project is now in the qualitative phase in which face to face research is taking place in five sites of production that supply UK consumers with fruit and vegetables.

 The research that I carried out for my PhD (University of Bristol), focused on the precarious work of tomato-pickers in the context of a hub (or enclave) of global food production in the south of Morocco.
 I found that workers were deeply affected by the structural conditions of the agri-food system which dominated in the region; workers contested such conditions actively.
 My thesis developed the category of an enclave of global food production by illustrating the socio and economic manifestations of this.
 My PhD was supported by a 1+3 scholarship from the ESRC and was awarded the Hilary Hartley Prize for best thesis in the School of Sociology, Politics and International Studies.